PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 This process shall include mechanisms for feedback from users.

-### 6.13 Versioning and storage of artefacts
-The ontologies that are part of the OBI series shall be version controlled.
-Classes, properties, individuals and axioms in an ontology do not have version numbers.
-Each versioned OBI series ontology should have stable [IRIs (3.4.2)](#90902_id-fe088aab-9638-49db-e45b-316b4f274a11) .
-Import statements pointing to specific versions of re-used ontologies should be used to ensure appropriate [IRIs (3.4.2)](#90902_id-fe088aab-9638-49db-e45b-316b4f274a11) are being used.
-Annotations provided in 9.5 and 9.6 shall be used to document ontologies and their evolution.
-NOTE Users are encouraged to develop a set of checks for importing ontologies.
-For example, checks to ensure that classes, object properties and axioms in the imported ontology do not have relations outside of the current module that result in circular relationships.
+### 6.10.3 OBI artefact ownership
+OBI artefacts issued by the ISO OBI standards (ISO 23726) community shall be managed by the [maintenance agency (3.5.1)](#90902_id-4509e841-21f3-4527-ace6-f0a28443b248) as shown in Figure 2.
+OBI series artefacts issued by external group organisations shall have independent evaluation of their alignment using processes equivalent to those in the maintenance agency to ensure conformance with the principles in Clause 6.

 ## 7 Grounding in mathematical logic
+This clause justifies why OWL 2 is chosen for use in ISO 23726 ontologies.
 OWL 2 is based on description logics (DL) which are fragments of First-order logic (FOL).
 FOL is a mathematical framework, specifically a formal system used in mathematical logic to express statements about structures as follows.
   1. Formal Language: FOL provides a precise way to define mathematical statements using quantifiers (∀, ∃), logical connectives (∧, ∨, →, ¬), and predicates.
   2. Inference System: It includes rules for reasoning (deduction), such as modus ponens and universal instantiation.
-  3. Model Theory: FOL allows us to study the meaning (semantics) of logical statements by defining structures that satisfy them.
+  3. Model Theory: FOL expresses the meaning (semantics) of logical statements by defining structures that satisfy them.

 Specifically, OWL 2 corresponds closely to SROIQ(D), a highly expressive (3.2.5), decidable DL.
 This enables automated reasoning in knowledge representation such as satisfiability checking and automated classification.